ladytrell/create-readme/README.md

  - Add or change the documentation as needed.
  - Push your branch to your fork on Github, the remote origin.
  - Clone from develop resolve conflicts prior to making a pull request
  - From your fork open a pull request in the correct branch.
-Target the project's sevelop branch.
+Target the project's develop branch.
  - Once the pull request is approved and merged you can pull the changes from upstream to your local repo and delete your extra branch(es).